Internal linking in HTML [<a> tag]

 So why is called an 'anchor', and not a 'link' like a normal person would call it?

-Well, it's because it was originally invented as a way of hopping between different parts of the same document.
-You'd use the
+Well, it's because it was originally invented as a way of hopping between different parts of the same document (internal linking in HTML) You'd use the

 <a> tag not only to create the link, but also to identify the part of the page you're linking to.
 Just as a real anchor stops a ship from moving, the anchor tag stopped the viewport from moving.